Margaret Evelyn Stanley

-Lady Margaret Evelyn Stanley (born Margaret Evelyn Evans Gordon, 27 August 1875 – 13 April 1964) was the founder and president of the Victorian division of the Australian Red Cross.
+Margaret Evelyn Stanley, Baroness Stanley of Alderley (27 August 1875 – 13 April 1964), was the founder and president of the Victorian division of the Australian Red Cross.

 Early life and family

 Stanley was born on the 27th August 1875 to Mary Theodosia Sartoris and Henry Evans Gordon in Hampshire, England.
 One of four children, she grew up at Prestons in Ightham, Kent to a family that mixed in intellectual and artistic social circles.

 Stanley's maternal grandmother was opera singer Adelaide Kemble of the Kemble family, and her maternal grandfather was Edward John Sartoris.
 Her mother, Mary, who was known as May, was an amateur actress and singer, and was the subject of a number of paintings by Frederic Leighton.
 Stanley's maternal uncle, Algernon Sartoris, married Nellie Grant.

 Stanley's paternal uncle was William Evans-Gordon, and her paternal aunt was Jessica Evans Gordon who married Thomas Gibson Bowles.

 Stanley married Arthur Lyulph Stanley, in 1905.
 They had five children, Adelaide, Edward John, Pamela, Lyulph, and Victoria.